How biomass gasification can help boost global green hydrogen production

 - Proven to be an effective hydrogen production method

 - Also comes with other benefits, such as reducing waste

-Here at EQTEC, we have developed several gasification facilities, with a 6MWe reference plant in Spain that converts biomass into pure syngas.
-We have more plants in the pipeline, which you can read about here.
+Here at EQTEC, we have developed several gasification facilities, with a 6MWe reference plant in Spain that converts biomass into pure syngas and we have more plants in the pipeline, which you can read about here.

 From this commercial scale experience and our extensive R&D – the universities of Lorraine, France, and Extremadura, Spain, have test facilities based on our advanced gasification technology – we have test results from over 50 different kinds of feedstocks, ranging from agricultural and forestry waste to municipal and industrial waste, biomass and plastics.